ContextGPT: Infusing LLMs Knowledge into Neuro-Symbolic Activity Recognition Models

-\textit{Context-aware HAR} could be addressed by relying on machine learning models taking $\langle w^R, C^w \rangle$ only as input.
+\textit{Context-aware HAR} could be tackled with machine learning models taking $\langle w^R, C^w \rangle$ only as input.
 However, a more effective approach is to complement data-driven approaches with common-sense knowledge about the relationships between activities and contexts~\cite{riboni2011cosar}.
-For example, based on common-sense knowledge, people typically run outdoors in parks, on trails, or along sidewalks (preferably in dry weather) and indoors on a treadmill.
+For example, people typically run outdoors in parks, on trails, or along sidewalks (preferably in dry weather) and indoors on a treadmill.
 Moreover, running requires the user to move at a positive speed.
 The relationships between activities and the typical conditions in which they can be performed can be used in the HAR process to reduce the amount of labeled data required to learn them.

-The \acronym\ module (that is the main contribution of this work) is in charge of reasoning on the contexts in $C^w$ to derive the most likely activities that are consistent according to $C^w$. \acronym\ relies on a Large Language Model (LLM) and it is described in detail in the rest of this section.
+The \acronym\ module is in charge of reasoning on the contexts in $C^w$ to derive the most likely activities that are consistent according to $C^w$. \acronym\ relies on a Large Language Model (LLM) and it is described in detail in the rest of this section.
 The information about context-consistent activities is infused into a NeSy HAR model, which also receives as input raw data and high-level context data (i.e. $\langle w^R, C^w \rangle$).
 The output of the model is a probability distribution $P = \langle p_1, \dots, p_k \rangle$, where $p_i$ is the probability that the user performed the activity $a_i$.